pykaldi/pykaldi/README.md

         lat_writer[fkey] = out["lattice"]
 ```

-We first instantiate a recognizer by providing the paths for the models and
-appropriate configuration options.
-Then we decode the features extracted from
+The fundamental difference between this example and the short snippet from last
+section is that for each utterance we are reading the raw audio data from disk
+and computing two feature matrices on the fly instead of reading a single
-the WAV files listed in the [script file][Kaldi Script File Docs] `wav.scp`.
-The
+precomputed feature matrix from disk.
+The [script file][Kaldi Script File Docs]
+`wav.scp` contains a list of WAV files corresponding to the utterances we want
+to decode.
+The additional feature matrix we are extracting contains online
+i-vectors that are used by the neural network acoustic model to perform channel
-[speaker to utterance map][Kaldi Data Docs] `spk2utt` is used for accumulating
+and speaker adaptation.
+The [speaker-to-utterance map][Kaldi Data Docs]
+`spk2utt` is used for accumulating separate statistics for each speaker in
-separate statistics for each speaker in online ivector extraction.
-It can be a
+online i-vector extraction.
+It can be a simple identity mapping if the speaker
-simple identity mapping if speaker information is not available.
-Finally we
+information is not available.
+We pack the MFCC features and the i-vectors into a
+tuple and pass this tuple to the recognizer for decoding.
+The neural network
+recognizers in PyKaldi know how to handle the additional i-vector features when
-write the output lattices to a Kaldi archive.
-The model file `final.mdl`
+they are available.
+The model file `final.mdl` contains both the transition
-contains both the transition model and the neural network acoustic model.
-The
+model and the neural network acoustic model.
+The `NnetLatticeFasterRecognizer`
-recognizer [NnetLatticeFasterRecognizer] processes feature matrices by first
+processes feature matrices by first computing phone log-likelihoods using the
-computing phone log-likelihoods using the acoustic model, then mapping those to
+neural network acoustic model, then mapping those to transition log-likelihoods
-transition log-likelihoods using the transition model and finally decoding
+using the transition model and finally decoding transition log-likelihoods into
-transition log-likelihoods into word sequences using the decoding graph
+word sequences using the decoding graph `HCLG.fst`, which has [transition
-`HCLG.fst`, which has [transition IDs][Kaldi Transition Model Docs] on its input
+IDs][Kaldi Transition Model Docs] on its input labels and [word IDs][Kaldi
-labels and [word IDs][Kaldi Symbol Table Docs] on its output labels.
+Symbol Table Docs] on its output labels.
+After decoding, we save the lattice
+generated by the recognizer to a Kaldi archive for future processing.

 This example also illustrates the powerful [I/O mechanisms][Kaldi I/O Docs]
 provided by Kaldi.
 Instead of implementing the feature extraction pipelines in